Cardio on Leg Day: Should you do it?

 What cardio should I do on leg day?

-As we’ve said, try not to do cardio on legs day.
-Instead, leave it a day or two and add the right kind of cardio that will help to support your efforts on the squat rack.
+Leave it a day or two and add the right kind of cardio that will help to support your efforts on the squat rack.

 So what type of cardio will help you maintain muscle and help you burn fat too?